DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatingAScene.md

 Note, that your scene must have a terrain within it.
 This is used for agent navigation.

+FIXME: Validate the scene has a terrain when the DigitalPaintingManager is added

 The Meadow environment
 asset recommends you to setup some of the lighting and camera effects, but it should be noted that some plugins for THe Digital Painting also advise specific lighting and camera